StudioFolder/european-motorways/README.md

 While initially collected from the sources listed below, a loto of work has been put into the analysis, integration, and refinement of the transportation network data presented here.
 ---

 The new and updated dataasets are therefore made available here,

+* European Motorways

+* Pan-European Transport Corridors

+* Trans-European Transport Network (TEN-T)

 ![alt text](https://github.com/StudioFolder/european-motorways/blob/master/VAM_European-Motorways_screen-02.png)
 </br></br>